 Call Our Bay Harbor Islands Wrongful Death Lawyer for a Free Case Consultation

 After a death in the family, consider talking to a wrongful death lawyer about filing a lawsuit for your loved one’s death.
 Our Bay Harbor Islands wrongful death attorney, Prosper Shaked, may be able to take your case and fight for justice for your loved one’s death and compensation to help support your family going forward.
-To schedule your free consultation, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+To schedule your free consultation, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.